 If all movies maintained their audience over time as well as THE WILD ROBOT has, this business would be very profitable indeed!
 It still has three more weekends to run before Disney’s MOANA 2 opens to take over the family audience in theatres.
 We predict that THE WILD ROBOT will wind up earning nearly $140M in North American theatres by the time it comes off screen.

 SMILE 2 managed to hold up well during the post-Halloween hangover, finishing in third place with $6.8M this weekend, a drop of only 29%.
-After 17 days, the horror sequel has taken in $52.7M domestic and $103.3M worldwide.
+After 17 days, the horror sequel has taken in $52.7M domestically and $103.3M worldwide.
 Here is a comparison of the two SMILE movies after 17 days.

 SMILE vs. SMILE 2 after 17 Days